ivaylokenov/MyTested.AspNetCore.Mvc/README.md

 Code by Ivaylo Kenov.
 Copyright 2015-2022 Ivaylo Kenov ([https://docs.mytestedasp.net/](https://docs.mytestedasp.net/))

-**MyTested.AspNetCore.Mvc** is dual-licensed under either the Apache License, Version 2.0, or the Microsoft Public License (Ms-PL).
+**MyTested.AspNetCore.Mvc** is intended to be used in both open-source and commercial environments.
+To allow its use in as many situations as possible, **MyTested.AspNetCore.Mvc** is dual-licensed.
+You may choose to use **MyTested.AspNetCore.Mvc** under either the Apache License, Version 2.0, or the Microsoft Public License (Ms-PL).
+These licenses are essentially identical, but you are encouraged to evaluate both to determine which best fits your intended use.

 See the [LICENSE](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc/blob/master/LICENSE) for detailed information.